peterhinch/micropython-async/v3/README.md

 applications and device drivers which largely does away with callbacks.
 Assumes some knowledge of `uasyncio`.

+[Threading](./docs/THREADING.md) is a guide to the use of multi-threaded and multi-core programming.
+Code is offered to enable a `uasyncio` application to deal with blocking functions.

 ## 1.2 Debugging tools

 [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl)